grantgaffney/Ticker-10k-Sentiment-Analysis/README.md

 Tech-Stack Justification:

-  The tech stack powering this project is a combination of Python for the backend scripting, beautifulsoup for parsing, OpenAI for LLM API, and a React front-end.
+  The tech stack powering this project is a combination of Python for the backend scripting, beautifulsoup for parsing, OpenAI for LLM API, a React front-end and Vercel for hosting.

   I chose to use python because of the easy libraries and the nature of the project is scripting.
 It seemed like the natural and easy choice.
 I choose to use OpenAI for the LLM API because of the strength of their model with textual analysis and ease of use (i also had free credits :) ).
 Then I used React for the front-end